Character Creation

 Paths

 Paths determine where your skills lie at the beginning of your adventure.
-There is a Path for each of the 9 Traits, as well as a Pathless option for those who prefer a blank slate.
+There is a Path tied to each of the 9 Traits, as well as a Pathless option for those who prefer a blank slate.

 Artisan